Day six at the Australian Open

 There should be no disruptions to play with no chance of rain and only a moderate high of 26 Celsius (78.8 Fahrenheit) expected.

-Compiled by Greg Stutchbury and Shrivathsa Sridhar; Editing by Peter Rutherford and Sam Holmes
+Compiled by Greg Stutchbury, Shrivathsa Sridhar and Hardik Vyas; Editing by Peter Rutherford, Sam Holmes and Clare Fallon